THANK YOU TO ALL WHO PARTICIPATED!! HERE ARE THE WINNERS:

 Bernice Baxter was a bitch.

-She knew it, she embraced it.
-It normally made her job and her life easier.
-Or at least easier to get her way.
-People did not like conflict and many would give way rather than stand up to you.
+She knew it.
+She embraced it.
+It normally made her job and her life simpler.
+Or at least, easier to get her way.
+People didn’t like conflict, and many would give way rather than stand up to you.

-Once more and for the seventeenth time that morning, she looked at her watch.
+Once more and for the umpteenth time that morning, she looked at her watch.
 It was 8:12 AM.

-From behind her she heard the familiar jingle of The Price Is Right playing on the television in the front room.
+From behind her, she heard the familiar jingle of The Price Is Right playing on the television in the front room.
 With her hands on her hips, she glanced over her shoulder.
-She saw Anna Witherspoon, Bernice’s shut-in patient who sat propped up on the couch with three pillows behind her.
+Anna Witherspoon, Bernice’s shut-in patient, sat on the couch with three pillows propping her up.
 She giggled and smiled through her oxygen mask at the TV as the show began.

-The rotation of “Idiot TV” was starting — first The Price Is Right, then The Jerry Springer Show and then Judge Judy all before the lunch hour.
-These shows were dumbing down America she felt and were exactly what was wrong with this country.
+The rotation of “Idiot TV” was starting — first The Price Is Right, then The Jerry Springer Show, then Judge Judy all before the lunch hour.
+In her opinion, not only were these shows dumbing down America, they were exactly what was wrong with this country.

-Days like this one she wondered again how she fell into this line of work and how she managed to stay in it.
-Her lack of bedside manner had kept her out of any nursing positions, but her lack of ambition had stalled her life early in her twenties.
-Her late husband had kept them afloat with his antique shop.
-Now a widow and making due with her low wages, bitterness was her true obsession in life.
+On days like this, she wondered again how she’d fallen into this line of work and how she managed to stay trapped in it.
+Her late husband had kept them afloat with his antique shop and she’d become complacent.
+Any ambitions she had stalled early in her twenties.
+Now a widow and making do with her low wages, bitterness was her true obsession in life.

-“Can I have some cereal at least?”
-A petite, brunette girl whined from the upstairs hallway near the bedrooms.
+“Can I have some cereal at least?” a petite, brunette girl whined from the upstairs hallway.

-Don’s only child was a seven-year-old oddball.
-Currently she had the girl sitting in the corner on a little footstool.
+Don’s only child was a twelve-year-old oddball.
+Currently, she had the girl sequestered to her room.

-Bernice didn’t like her from the start.
-If she had been seven years old too she would have gathered a group to jump Shellie and would have beat the snot out of the brat.
-In her day, that was just what you did to the oddballs — the ones that didn’t quite fit in and they didn’t get why.
+Bernice hadn’t liked her from the start.
+If she were twelve years old, too she’d have gathered a group to jump the brat and beaten the snot out of her.
+In her day, it was what you did to the oddballs — the ones who didn’t fit in and didn’t get why.

-The mousy girl always had her face in a computer screen or eyes glued to her smartphone.
-That morning Bernice had walked in on her watching Youtube videos on the basics of computer hacking.
-When she had reached for the laptop, Shellie had shouted at her and pulled away.
+The mousy girl’s face was always in a computer screen or her eyes glued to her smartphone.
+Bernice walked in on her that morning, watching YouTube videos on the basics of computer hacking.
+When she reached for the laptop, Shellie shouted at her and pulled away.

-Bernice had slapped her a hard sharp smack across the top of her thigh.
-The girl’s shorts would hide any marks or bruises that formed.
+Bernice gave her a hard smack across the top of her thigh.
+The girl’s shorts would hide any resulting marks or bruises.